-Leading the charge in malaria: Professor Brendan Crabb AC wins GSK Award for Research Excellence
+Triathlete turned scientist Professor Mark Febbraio wins 40th GSK Award for Research Excellence

-“The work of Professor Crabb is testament to the impact home-grown research and innovation can have on a global scale.
-We are honoured to recognise research enabling further discoveries and better outcomes for people suffering from global health inequities,” said Dr Weekes.
+“The work of Professor Febbraio is an outstanding example of how home-grown innovation and collaboration can potentially impact the lives of patients around the world.
+We are honoured to recognise his achievements that will enable further discoveries and better outcomes for people suffering from obesity and diabetes,” said Dr Weekes.

 The GSK Award for Research Excellence is one of the most prestigious awards available to the Australian medical research community.
 It has been awarded since 1980 to recognise outstanding achievements in medical research and facilitates career development with potential importance to human health and Australian research.

 The Award, which comes with an $80,000 grant, was first presented as the Wellcome Australia Medal and then as the Glaxo-Wellcome Medal before receiving its current name.